 Soon after surgery, I started my own business.
 This induced much anxiety, because although the pain was becoming unbearable, I couldn’t neglect work.
 The pain and anxiety had an effect on my family as well.
 I was not myself physically, and to concentrate on anything else in life was getting harder.
 I found no relief in any position – standing, sitting, or lying down.
 Knowing that my quality of life was affected due to the daily battle with pain, I was forced to make an appointment with a specialist.

-“Paul initially presented to me describing 80% neck pain and 20% symptoms into his arms, specifically left-sided neck achiness and right arm numbness.
+“Paul initially presented to me describing 80% neck pain and 20% symptoms in his arms, specifically left-sided neck achiness and right arm numbness.
 The constant pain in his neck radiated down toward the left shoulder and he also had numbness in his right forearm down to his right thumb.
 He had similar symptoms in 2007 involving the left arm, which resolved after an anterior cervical fusion was attempted at C3/C4, C4/C5, and C6/C7.

 On examination, flexion forward of the cervical spine caused pain, although extension to thirty degrees caused no discomfort.
-Light touch sensation was normal in both upper and lower extremities and on neurologic testing his reflexes were brisk, 3/4 in both the arms and legs.
+Light touch sensation was normal in both upper and lower extremities and on neurological testing his reflexes were brisk, 3/4 in both the arms and legs.
 There was a Hoffmann’s sign present bilaterally, indicating damage or compression of the spinal cord in the neck.

 Having a presumptive diagnosis of cervical degenerative arthritis with previous attempted surgery and recurrent neck pain, my concern was one of two possible diagnoses; there was either a failure of the fusion to heal properly or there was progression of disease to involve a previously normal level.
 He had x-rays done at our office which demonstrated failure of the bone grafts to heal in the disc spaces where the fusion had been attempted.
 There was clearly plate fixation on the front of the spine, however, there was also a clear gap between the donor bone and the endplate confirming a pseudarthrosis, or false fusion.
 Essentially, instead of healing solid bone, scar tissue finds its way into the area and there is continued motion.
 The bending x-rays demonstrated that the area of the attempted fusion still moved.